Updated on February 26, 2021

 - For repeated non-compliance, notification to a local resource (i.e. housing hall director, Student Organization Advancement and Recognition, Dean of Students Office, chair/director/workplace supervisor).

-Do students have to wear masks when rehearsing alone?
+Do students have to wear face coverings when rehearsing alone?

 SMTD considers practice rooms shared spaces.
-For this reason, all students must wear a mask covering the mouth and nose at all times, per U-M’s face covering policy.
-An exception is granted for wind and brass players who are permitted to remove their mask while engaged in active playing.
-When they are not playing, wind and brass players must also wear a mask.
+For this reason, all students must wear a face covering that covers the mouth and nose at all times, per U-M’s face covering policy.
+An exception is granted for wind and brass players who are permitted to remove their face covering while engaged in active playing.
+When they are not playing, wind and brass players must also wear a face covering.

 Will bell covers be available for music students?